04th February 2020

 There’s a reason many businesses offer free quotes – because it gives potential customers more information about a product or service before committing to a purchase.

-In the example below, Flight Centre Australia are advertising flights under $500.
+In the example opposite, Flight Centre Australia are advertising flights under $500.
 This instantly draws in people who can afford $500, and pushes away people who can’t.
 It also let’s the customer know exactly what they can expect to find by clicking on the CTA.